 Some of the issues that the Bellevue adult probation misdemeanant offender experience in early life are contributing factors in his/her interaction with the criminal justice system.
 For example, childhood abuse, neglect, and exposure to other traumatic stressors called adverse childhood experiences (ACE) have been identified through extensive research to have significant short- and long-term outcomes on adults.
-These childhood exposures are related to a multitude of health and social problems, including alcohol and substance abuse, intimate partner violence, depression and suicide attempts.1
+These childhood exposures are related to a multitude of health and social problems, including alcohol and substance abuse, intimate partner violence, depression and suicide attempts.

 Mental health issues are increasingly common in the offender population.
-A recent Seattle Times article of October 2013 noted that in 1955, before deinstitutionalization, there was one psychiatric bed for every 300 U.S. residents.
-Today that ratio is 1 in 3,000.
+A recent Stateline article in August 2016 noted that the nation needs an additional 123,300 psychiatric hospital beds.
+According to the article "This crisis is drawing particular scrutiny in Washington State, where two court rulings - one in the state Supreme Court in 2014 and the other in federal court last year - determined that it is illegal for the state to warehouse mentally ill patients and prisoners in emergency rooms, jails and regular hospitals."
 Mental health services are underfunded at every level resulting in the Department of Corrections now maintaining the largest psychiatric facility in Snohomish County and the second largest in the state (Monroe Correctional Complex).
 The most severely affected (schizophrenia, psychosis) meet the narrow criteria for limited community resources while those who have less severe debilitating disorders (PTSD, personality disorders) more often do not and continue to use the coping mechanisms they have developed until coming to the attention of the court.
 This same population is those most likely to be frequent utilizers of local jails with numerous re-arrests.
+According to Ron Honberg, a senior policy adviser at the National Alliance on Mental Illness, "Fewer beds and no more community services is a lethal combination."